isra-skyler/laravel-chandler/implementing-login-and-registration-with-laravel-passport.md

-# Safeguarding Sensitive API Data with Laravel: Implementing Token Authentication in Your APIs
+# Implementing Login and Registration with Laravel Passport

 In my role as a seasoned Laravel developer at [Hybrid Web Agency](https://hybridwebagency.com/), I frequently engage with clients to construct tailored API solutions.
 Among the pivotal elements of any API project, security stands out as paramount, particularly when it comes to handling sensitive user data.